secartifacts/secartifacts.github.io/_conferences/ndss2026/call.md

 ### Artifact appendix
 The artifact appendix must be a self-contained document that describes a roadmap for evaluators.
 Alongside the description of the hardware, software, and other configuration requirements, the artifact appendix should enumerate the list of major **claims** made by the paper that can be reproduced through the artifact.
 The artifact appendix will be published in conjunction with the paper.

-A template for the artifact appendix can be found here: [LaTeX Template](ndss_ae_appendix_template_v1.tex) (to be used in conjuction with the NDSS'24 template for research papers).
-Artifact appendices are limited in length to **2 pages**; contact the AE chair before submission to discuss well-motivated exceptions.
+A template for the artifact appendix can be found here: [LaTeX Template](ndss_ae_appendix_template_v1.tex) (to be used in conjunction with the NDSS template for research papers).
+Artifact appendices are limited in length to **2 pages**; contact the AE chairs before submission to discuss well-motivated exceptions.

 Linking the paper's claims to the artifact is a necessary step that allows artifact evaluators to reproduce results.
 Authors must state their paper's key results and claims clearly.
 Also, claims should be concrete, especially if these claims may differ from the expectations set by the paper.
-The AEC will still evaluate artifacts relatively to their paper, but an explanation can help setting expectations up front, especially in cases that might frustrate the evaluators without prior notice.
+The AEC will still evaluate artifacts relatively to their paper, but an explanation can help set expectations up front, especially in cases that might frustrate the evaluators without prior notice.
 For example, authors are encouraged to be transparent with the AEC about difficulties that evaluators might encounter in using the artifact or its maturity relative to the paper's content.

 ## Artifact packaging